Economy of Greece: National and regional GDP

 The country's two largest metropolitan areas account for almost 62% of the national economy.

-Greece's most economically important regions are Attica, which contributed €87.378 billion to the economy in 2018, and Central Macedonia, which contributed €25.558 billion.
-The smallest regional economies were those of the North Aegean (€2.549 billion) and Ionian Islands (€3.257 billion).
+For 2023, Greece's regional economic landscape continues to be characterized by a significant concentration of wealth.
+Attica remains the dominant economic powerhouse, contributing €109.117 billion to the national GDP, followed by Central Macedonia with €31.621 billion.
+The smallest regional economies were those of the North Aegean (€2.934 billion) and Ionian Islands (€4.111 billion).

-In terms of GDP per capita, Attica (€23,300) far outranks any other Greek region.
-The poorest regions in 2018 were the North Aegean (€11,800), Eastern Macedonia and Thrace (€11,900) and Epirus (€12,200).
-At the national level, GDP per capita in 2018 was €17,200.
+In terms of GDP per capita, Attica (€29,732) far outranks any other Greek region, representing approximately 140% of the national average.
+The poorest regions in 2023 were the North Aegean (€13,136), Epirus (€13,789), and Eastern Macedonia and Thrace (€13,840).
+At the national level, GDP per capita in 2023 rose to €21,301 in current prices.